 A Staff-Student Liaison Committee, which normally meets at least once per semester, provides a forum where academic problems may be raised by representatives.
-Students are encouraged to consider the benefits of becoming a 'Student Rep', further information on which can be found on the Student Rep', further information on which can be found on the Student Representation webpage and from the USSA at https://www.strathunion.com/voice/studentreps/.
+Students are encouraged to consider the benefits of becoming a 'Student Rep', further information on which can be found on the Student Rep', further information on which can be found on the Student Representation webpage and from the USSA StrathReps site.

-Departmental Student Reps are encouraged to run the SSLC, which normally comprises two Reps from each year, the Programmes Leader/Student Affairs Manager, Advisers of Studies and senior members of staff or others as appropriate.
+Departmental Student Reps are encouraged to run the SSLC, which normally comprises two Reps from each year, the Programmes Leader, Advisers of Studies and senior members of staff or others as appropriate.